official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-3.md

 identified either a successor or a constitutional restructuring to provide a more

-1 Minute Hoon to Prime Minister, 22 March 2002, ‘Iraq’.
+[^1]: Minute Hoon to Prime Minister, 22 March 2002, ‘Iraq’.
-2 Letter Manning to McDonald, 8 April 2002, ‘Prime Minister’s Visit to the United States: 5-7 April’.
+[^2]: Letter Manning to McDonald, 8 April 2002, ‘Prime Minister’s Visit to the United States: 5-7 April’.
-3 Minute Watkins to PSO/CDS and PS/PUS, 8 April 2002, ‘Iraq’.
+[^3]: Minute Watkins to PSO/CDS and PS/PUS, 8 April 2002, ‘Iraq’.
-4 Minute Webb to PS/Secretary of State [MOD], 12 April 2002, ‘Bush and the War on Terrorism’.
+[^4]: Minute Webb to PS/Secretary of State [MOD], 12 April 2002, ‘Bush and the War on Terrorism’.

 4

-The Report of the Iraq Inquiry3.3  |  Development of UK strategy and options, April to July 2002

 representational regime: Various ideas for replacements have been aired over the years and none so far look convincing …”